Bibliome/alvisnlp/docs/reference/module/MergeSections.md

 ## Description

-*org.bibliome.alvisnlp.modules.clone.MergeSections* creates a section named [targetSectionName](#targetSectionName) that is a concatenation of all sections that satisfy [sectionFilter](#sectionFilter).
+*MergeSections* creates a section named <a href="#targetSectionName" class="param">targetSectionName</a> that is a concatenation of all sections that satisfy <a href="#sectionFilter" class="param">sectionFilter</a>.
 Layers, annotations, relations and tuples of the source sections are copied to the new section.
-Additionally, *org.bibliome.alvisnlp.modules.clone.MergeSections* can select or strip contents from annotations from [fragmentLayerName](#fragmentLayerName).
+Additionally, *MergeSections* can select or strip contents from annotations from <a href="#fragmentLayerName" class="param">fragmentLayerName</a>.

 ## Parameters